pukkandan/youtube-dl/README.md

                                      necessary (currently supported:
                                      mp4|flv|ogg|webm|mkv|avi)
-    --postprocessor-args ARGS        Give these arguments to the postprocessor -k, --keep-video                 Keep the video file on disk after the post- processing; the video is erased by default --no-post-overwrites             Do not overwrite post-processed files; the post-processed files are overwritten by
+    --postprocessor-args ARGS        Give these arguments to the postprocessor -k, --keep-video                 Keep the intermediate video file on disk after post-processing
-                                     default
+    --no-keep-video                  Delete the intermediate video file after post-processing (default)
+    --post-overwrites                Overwrite post-processed files (default)
+    --no-post-overwrites             Do not overwrite post-processed files
     --embed-subs                     Embed subtitles in the video (only for mp4, webm and mkv videos)
-    --embed-thumbnail                Embed thumbnail in the audio as cover art --add-metadata                   Write metadata to the video file --metadata-from-title FORMAT     Parse additional metadata like song title / artist from the video title.
+    --no-embed-subs                  Do not embed subtitles in the video (default) --embed-thumbnail                Embed thumbnail in the audio as cover art --no-embed-thumbnail             Do not embed thumbnail (default)
+    --add-metadata                   Write metadata to the video file --no-add-metadata                Do not write metadata (default)
+    --metadata-from-title FORMAT     Parse additional metadata like song title / artist from the video title.
 The format syntax is the same as --output.
 Regular